Photo by Matthew Henry / Unsplash

 Connect from a database GUI tool

-To connect to the database using a GUI tool, good the web UI to copy the connection string.
+To connect to the database using a GUI tool, go to the web UI to copy the connection string.

 - On the dashboard page, click on the database you want to get the credentials